 Explore places related to Gregor Johann Mendel, the Brno abbot who is known as ‘the father of genetics’, and his study of the laws of biological inheritance.Find out more

-Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes five different tours to shed some proper light on it.Find out more
+Join us in exploring the history of the Brno underground – so deep, dark, and expansive that it takes six different tours to shed some proper light on it.Find out more